 After Baby: Months 1–3

 While Mom is in the hospital, a spouse, partner, or friend can bring home some newborn items (such as a blanket or clothing) to introduce to the dog.
 Your dog may spend a day or two with a friend or sitter so you can settle in with baby.
 You can also enlist extra help when you arrive home from the hospital.
-You can say hello to your dog and spend some time with him while someone is caring for baby.
+You can say hello to your dog and spend some time with them while someone is caring for baby.

 Newborn care can be overwhelming for new parents.
 Help around the house, with childcare or dog care can be a relief and help reduce stress.
 Remember to keep soiled diapers in a tightly closed container.

 Your dog’s exercise routine should stay consistent.
-If possible, increase his exercise activity for the next several weeks.
+If possible, increase their exercise activity for the next several weeks.
 A well-exercised dog is calmer and more relaxed.
 Be sure to enlist the help you need to keep your dog’s routine as constant as possible.

 Make all introductions to your newborn short and positive, using rewards liberally.
 You want to build a positive association with the newborn and all the exciting changes in your family.